Skip to main content

 Bulletin Inserts

 During the season of Epiphany, The Episcopal Church’s Office of Global Partnerships is offering a weekly Bible study prepared by writers across the church and Anglican Communion.
 Each piece, consisting of the Sunday readings, can be studied alone, in small groups, or even with a congregation.
 You can find the whole study for each week at www.sermonsthatwork.org.
+This week’s study for Epiphany 5 (C) was written by the Rev. Sharack Owuor, a priest formed in Butere, Uganda, currently serving as the rector of Grace Episcopal Church in Port Huron, Michigan.

-Commentary from Ian Ernest
+Commentary from Shadrack Owuor

 Discussion Questions